saltstack/salt/doc/topics/windows/windows-package-manager.rst

         salt-minion-py3:
             3001

-On running  ``pkg.list_pkgs``,  If any of the software installed on the machine matches the full name defined in any one of the software definition files in the repository, then the package name is displayed in the output.
+On running  ``pkg.list_pkgs``,  if any of the software installed on the machine matches the full name defined in any one of the software definition files in the repository, then the the package name is displayed in the output.

 .. important::
     The version number and ``full_name`` must match the output of